meyermt/DontBeASquare/README.md

 1. In a terminal/shell/cmd prompt session, run the following command: `<path-to-JackCompiler>/JackCompiler.sh <path-to-proj>/DontBeASquare
 2. In an instance of VMEmulator, load the DontBeASquare folder.
 3. Enjoy your time as Dot.

+## Known Issues

+At times, Dot will make it to the end and simultaneously be hit by a reappearing square.
+In this scenario tie does not go to Dot